ChilliCream/graphql-platform/website/src/docs/hotchocolate/security/authorization.md

 </ExampleTabs.Schema>
 </ExampleTabs>

-This essentially uses the provided policy and runs it against the `ClaimsPrinciple` that is associated with the current request.
+This essentially uses the provided policy and runs it against the `ClaimsPrincipal` that is associated with the current request.

 The `@authorize` directive is also repeatable, which means that we are able to chain the directive and a user is only allowed to access the field if they meet all of the specified conditions.